CRICJP

 The MCC Law 21.5.2 states that the bowler’s front foot must land with some part of the foot whether grounded or raised and on the same side of the imaginary line joining the two middle stumps as the return crease described in 21.5.2 and behind the popping crease.

-In the image, various scenarios are illustrated.
-Note that the thickness of the painted line does not affect the crease itself.
+Above image shows various scenarios typically could arise when bowler tries to take advantage of width of cricket crease.
+Note that the thickness of the painted line does not affect the crease itself.Â

 Law makes clear that It is not mandatory to have front foot landed on or between Popping and return crease.
-It means that Batsman can choose to bowl with front foot landed outside of return crease but his/her back foot must remain inside the return crease.
+It means that Batsman can choose to bowl with front foot landed outside of return crease but his/her back foot must remain inside the return crease.Â

 Cricket NO BALL No. 3